composify-js/composify/packages/website/pages/docs/getting-started.md

 });
 ```

-Make sure this file is imported at the entry point of your app (like index.tsx or app.tsx).
+Make sure this file is imported at the entry point of your app (like `index.tsx` or `app.tsx`).
 For more options and advanced config, see the [Catalog API docs](/docs/api/catalog).

 ## Render components

-To render JSX content from your catalog, use the `Renderer` component.
-Just pass a JSX string to the source prop.
+Once registered, render JSX content with the `Renderer` component.
+Pass a JSX string to the source prop, and we will take care of the rest.

 ```jsx [page.tsx]
 import { Renderer } from '@composify/react/renderer';